ighour/my-next-adventure/README.md

 ### Closed Alpha

-- [ ] Register
-- Username validation characters only alphanumeric and _

 - [ ] Invites
 - Use one table for invites, can be relationed to Users or Adventures.
 - remainingUses.
 Can relation to many users.